-''' for (ConstraintMatchTotal constraintMatchTotal : guiScoreDirector .getConstraintMatchTotals()) { String constraintName = constraintMatchTotal.getConstraintName(); // The score impact of that constraint Score scoreTotal = constraintMatchTotal.getScoreTotal();

-for (ConstraintMatch constraintMatch : constraintMatchTotal.getConstraintMatchSet
+''' Collection<ConstraintMatchTotal> constraintMatchTotals = guiScoreDirector .getConstraintMatchTotals(); for (ConstraintMatchTotal constraintMatchTotal : constraintMatchTotals) { String constraintName = constraintMatchTotal.getConstraintName(); // The score impact of that constraint HardSoftScore totalScore = (HardSoftScore) constraintMatchTotal.getScore(); for (ConstraintMatch constraintMatch : constraintMatchTotal.getConstraintMatchSet ()) { List<Object> justificationList = constraintMatch.getJustificationList(); HardSoftScore score = (HardSoftScore) constraintMatch.getScore(); ... } '''

-()) {

-List<Object> justificationList = constraintMatch.getJustificationList();

-Score score = constraintMatch.getScore();

-...

-}

-}

-'''

-Each ConstraintMatchTotal is one constraint (so one score rule) and has a part of the overall score.
-The sum of ConstraintMatchTotal.getScoreTotal() equals the overall score.
+Each ConstraintMatchTotal represents one constraint (so one score rule) and has a part of the overall score.
+The sum of all the ConstraintMatchTotal.getScore() equals the overall score.